AND THE REST IS HISTORY

 Prolific singer-songwriter Amy Young brings enchanting lyrics to life with equally charged tunes.
 Young started pursuing music as soon as she could walk and hasn't stopped since.
 With songs built upon an acoustic foundation, DA7 masterfully provides a diverse and deep range of stylings from rambling bluegrass, smoky blues and heart drenched love songs to nostalgic rock and roll.

-All this and more makes DAVE AT 7 one to watch in 2020 at 7 pm, 8, 9 or any time of day!
-We feel an adventure coming on..so please join us for the ride!
+All this and more makes DAVE AT 7 one to watch in 2021 at 7 pm, 8, 9 or any time of day!
+We are back and feel an adventure coming on..so please join us for the ride!

 “Remember the first time you went to a show and saw your favorite band?
 You wore their shirt, and sang every word.
 You didn't know anything about scene politics, haircuts, or what was cool.
 All you knew was that this music made you feel different from anyone you shared a locker with…Someone finally understood you.
 And THAT is what music is about.” - Gerard Way